Frontier House (Lewiston, New York)

-Frontier House is considered the "crown jewel" of Lewiston's historic district and one of the most historic landmarks in Western New York.
-In the early 1800s it was known as the finest hotel in America, west of Albany.
-It has been home to several Niagara County businessmen and honored guests.
+The Frontier House is a historic landmark in Lewiston, New York.
+In the early 1800s, it was known as the finest hotel in the United States west of Albany and housed several Niagara County businessmen and honored guests.
 The building has been on the National Register of Historic Places listings in Niagara County, New York since 1974.
-It has served as a hotel, private home, a fine dining restaurant, museum, and a fast food establishment (McDonald's).
-It is found in Western New York, about ten minutes from Niagara Falls.
+In addition to being a hotel, it has served as a private home, fine dining restaurant, museum, and McDonald's restaurant.

 Early history

 The Frontier House, built in 1824, is situated at 460 Center Street, Lewiston, New York, of Niagara County and was hailed as the best hotel west of Albany.
 Prominent business men of Lewiston, Benjamin and Samuel Barton along with Joshua Fairbanks headed the building of the tavern.

 The Frontier House was constructed of stone from the Bay of Quinte at the Northeastern end of Lake Ontario.
 18 men worked 18 months in laying up the solid stone 30-inch walls.
 Fifteen fireplaces would keep visitors warm.
-Everyone in town could see the smoke bellowing from the chimneys on the east and west side of the building.
+Everyone in town could see the smoke billowing from the chimneys on the east and west side of the building.
 It was an imposing structure that fulfilled Benjamin Barton's expectations and was ready to house Gov. Dewitt Clinton and other state officials who came to Lewiston after the official opening of the Erie Canal in Lockport.
 When completed, the structure stood four stories tall.
 Its rectangular shape, double parallel chimneys, oval windows, full-width porch and hipped roof is characterized as the Federal style of architecture.
 Benjamin Barton's office was on the first floor with a large ballroom on the second floor.
 The third floor included fourteen bedrooms with fireplaces and the fourth floor was used for meetings, famously for free masons.

 The structure was added to the National Register of Historic places on July 8, 1974.